 - 2.1 Describe at least two operational challenges created from one change within the workplace. - 2.2 Implement at least two solutions for the operational challenges.

 Solutions must have been implemented or are in the process of being implemented.

-Suggested evidence may come from (but is not restricted to): Written account/statement, professional discussion, work products showing implementation of the solutions.
+Written account/statement, professional discussion, work products showing implementation of the solutions.
 Simulation is not sufficient for this outcome.